aditya123473892/wagtail/Issue-tracking-process.md

 As soon as a ticket is opened - ideally within one day - a member of the core team will give it an initial classification, by either closing it as invalid or assigning it to a milestone.
 This classification isn't permanent, and may be changed at any time in response to user feedback.
 To that end:

 * Feedback via comments and reactions on the issue is always welcome - before and after it's been classified; from core and non-core contributors; on open and closed tickets.
 This includes:
-	* straightforward thumb-up / thumb-downs
+	* straightforward :thumbsup:s / :thumbsdown:s
 	* arguments about whether the proposal is or isn't a good idea
 	* for bug reports, confirmation that it's a genuine bug and further details of how to replicate it
 	* for feature requests, suggestions about how it could be implemented